-Section 7(a)(2) of the Endangered Species Act (ESA) of 1973, as amended (16 U.S.C. §1531 et seq.), requires that each federal agency ensure that any action authorized, funded, or carried out by the agency is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat of those species.
-When the action of a federal agency may affect a protected species or its critical habitat, that agency is required to consult with either the National Marine Fisheries Service (NMFS) or the U.S. Fish and Wildlife Service (USFWS), depending upon the protected species that may be affected.
+Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. §1531 et seq.), requires that each federal agency ensure that any action authorized, funded, or carried out by the agency is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat of those species.
+When the action of a federal agency may affect a protected species or its critical habitat, that agency is required to consult with either the NMFS or the U.S. Fish and Wildlife Service (USFWS), depending upon the protected species or critical habitat that may be affected.

 Consultations on most listed marine species and their designated critical habitat are conducted between the action agency and NMFS.
-Consultations are concluded after NMFS determines the action is not likely to adversely affect listed species or critical habitats, or issues a Biological Opinion ("Opinion") that determines whether a proposed action is likely to jeopardize the continued existence of a federally listed species, or destroy or adversely modify federally designated critical habitat.
-The Opinion also states the amount or extent of listed species incidental take that may occur and develops nondiscretionary measures that the action agency must take to reduce the effects of said anticipated/authorized take.
+Consultations are concluded after NMFS determines the action is not likely to adversely affect listed species or critical habitats, or issues a Biological Opinion ("Opinion") that determines whether a proposed action is likely to jeopardize the continued existence of a federally listed species, or destroy or adversely modify federally designated critical habitat, and if so, the Opinion identifies alternatives to the action as proposed that will avoid 'jeopardy' or 'adverse modification.'
+The Opinion also states the amount or extent of listed species incidental take that may occur and develops nondiscretionary measures that the action agency must take to reduce the effects of said anticipated take.
 The Opinion may also recommend discretionary conservation measures.
 No incidental destruction or adverse modification of critical habitat may be authorized.
 The issuance of an Opinion detailing NMFS's findings concludes ESA Section 7 consultation.

-Based on our review associated with United States Army Corp of Engineers (USACE) Jacksonville District's proposal to construct a fishing pier in Madeira Beach, Pinellas County, Florida, this Opinion analyzes project effects on sea turtles (loggerhead, leatherback, and Kemp's ridley), and smalltooth sawfish.
+This document represents NMFS's Opinion based on our review of impacts associated with USACE Jacksonville District's proposal to replace the St. Petersburg Public Pier in St. Petersburg, Pinellas County, Florida.
+This Opinion analyzes the project effects on sea turtles (loggerhead, Kemp's ridley, and green) and smalltooth sawfish in accordance with Section 7 of the ESA.
 Our determination is based on project information provided by USACE and other sources of information including the published literature cited herein.